How do you make a success of an online relationship? Advice is at hand!

 - Would you feel embarrassed if your children came across your conversations with this ‘friend’?

 - Have you been ‘s(t)exting’ or had a cyber-physical relationship?
-Does your spouse or partner find you 'turned on' when they might not normally expect?
+Does your spouse or partner find you ‘turned on’ when they might not normally expect to?

-- Have you been keeping your phone with you, rather than having it on the table?
+- Have you been keeping your phone with you, rather than leaving it on the table?

-10. You have lied to your online mate
+10. You have lied to your online friend

-Whatever the reason you lied, you're going have to own up for your own sake.
-If you have read this far I know you care about building a solid deep and rewarding relationship.
-Don't let a lie stand in the way of that.
-Don't damage your own self-worth by continuing to lie.
-Be bold and courageous - tell the truth.
+Whatever the reason you lied, you’re going to have to own up for your own sake.
+If you’ve read this far, I know you care about building a solid, deep and rewarding relationship.
+So don’t let a lie stand in the way of that.
+Don’t damage your own self-worth by continuing to lie.
+Be bold and courageous – tell the truth.

 I used to write down the following sentence for my clients and asked them what it meant:

 “Where were you last night?”

 What does it mean to you?
 Try putting the emphasis on different words.
 Have you noticed that it has at least 5 different meanings?

 You have every chance of building a really strong and rewarding online relationship – when there’s a realistic expectation of being able to be together in person.
 Many of my clients had met online.
-These days it's a normal way of starting a relationship, despite the inherent difficulties.
+These days it’s a normal way of starting a relationship, despite the inherent difficulties.

-10 Dating tips to start and maintain a healthy online relationship
+10 tips to start and maintain a healthy online relationship

 - Write clearly making sure that your message can’t be misinterpreted (see box above)